salimahi/atbs/README.md

 ## openphone_automation.py
 A program to send mass texts through openphone using PyAutoGui.
 Need to double check the coordinates every time.

+## autofill-demo-for-blogpost.py
+A program to show how to autofill a form using PyAutoGui.
+(The full blog post on this tool can be read here: https://www.salimahismail.com/read/automate-something-repetitive)